|Interpersonal Style Type|

 The cheerleader's being involved, positive, relaxed, attractive, and supportive gives him a special place in the family.
 He is seen as invested in and committed to the life of the family, is always able to see the brighter side of things, is someone to whom others are drawn, and represents a source of continuing encouragement and affirmation.
 Alternatively, he may be viewed as someone who does not really understand the significance or seriousness of what is happening, as someone who's laid back and calm approach represents a lack of sincerity and caring, and as someone who thinks whatever anyone does or whatever is happening is alright.
 The effect is an impression of superficiality and insensitivity.

 Each quadrant represents a somewhat habitual and natural style and is the style one would tend to project at points of increased stress, conflict, and tension.
 At these points, a somewhat stereotypic style becomes somewhat counter productive and may interfere with the smooth functioning of the family system.
-The key through the educational process is for individuals to recognize those points at which there is increased stress or tension and make some adjustment in or accommodation of style to increase interpersonal congruence and compatibility.
+The key through Therapeutic Instruction is for individuals to recognize those points at which there is increased stress or tension and make some adjustment in or accommodation of style to increase interpersonal congruence and compatibility.

 How is this done?
 The idea is uncomplicated but not always easy.
 The client looks at the specific situation and pattern of interaction and determines where each individual is functioning at the time.
 He then adjusts his style toward the quadrant that would result in the best fit while still serving the short and long term interest of the family system.
 For example, dictators move more in the facilitator direction or in the levitator direction, using the elements in the quadrant to which they are moving as guides or behavioral mandates in reference to how to best reflect more of that style.
 This might mean that the dictator consciously becomes more helpful or more positive, depending on whether he is moving toward the facilitator quadrant or the levitator quadrant.